GoogleCloudPlatform/spring-cloud-gcp/docs/src/main/md/kms.md

 ```
  1. Shortest form - specify the key by key ring ID, and key ID.
  The project is inferred from the spring.cloud.gcp.kms.project-id if set, otherwise
- the default GCP project (such as using application-default-credentials) is used.
+ the default Google Cloud project (such as using application-default-credentials) is used.
  The location is assumed to be `global`.

  {key-ring-id}/{key-id}

  2. Short form - specify the key by location ID, key ring ID, and key ID.
  The project is inferred from the spring.cloud.gcp.kms.project-id if set, otherwise
- the default GCP project (such as using application-default-credentials) is used.
+ the default Google Cloud project (such as using application-default-credentials) is used.

  {location-id}/{key-ring-id}/{key-id}